A sharp Lp Lq Fourier restriction theorem for a conical surface of finite type: -estimates for convolutions

 Then for all $\xi\in\R^3$

 \end{kornr}

-\section{$L_p$-estimates for convolutions}
+\section{$L^p$-estimates for convolutions}

 Consider two cuboids in $\R^3$ with two short and one long edge.
-Both cuboids shall lay at parallel planes (we will concretize this soon).
-If we form the convolution of two functions, each one supported in one of the cuboids, what can we say about the $L_p$-Norm, depending on size and relative position?\\
+Both cuboids shall lie at parallel planes (we will concretise this soon).
+If we form the convolution of two functions, each one supported in one of the cuboids, what can we say about the $L^p$-Norm, depending on size and relative position?\\